GFDRR/CCDR-tools/_sources/docs/intro-exposure.md

 Example of exposure indicators considered in CCDR risk screening tool.
 ```

-For the purpose of the standard risk screening, these indicators are collected in form of raster datasets representing the presence or density for each one.
+For the purpose of the CCDR tools risk screening, datasets representing these indicators are collected in form of raster datasets representing the presence or density for each one.
+There are of course alternative options for exposure representation, including vector data representing building-level footprints or infrastructures.
+<br><br>
 For a selection of global datasets, see [Exposure Datasets](global-exposure.md).